Privateer: American Revolutionary War

-About 55,000 American seamen served aboard the privateers.
-They quickly sold their prizes, dividing their profits with the financier (persons or company) and the state (colony).
+During the Revolutionary War, American privateers were privately financed.
+With the slave trade being temporarily closed, many prominent families took a risk with financing privateering in trying to keep their business running, with the Brown family of Providence being one of the biggest ones.
+These financers would provide crews, ships and supplies in which these privateers would then capture ships, quickly sell their prizes, and divide their profits with the financier (persons or company) and the state (colony).
 Long Island Sound became a hornets' nest of privateering activity during the American Revolution (1775–1783), as most transports to and from New York went through the Sound.
-New London, Connecticut was a chief privateering port for the American colonies, leading to the British Navy blockading it in 1778–1779.
+New London, Connecticut was a chief privateering port for the American colonies, leading to the Royal Navy to blockade between 1778 and 1779.
 Chief financiers of privateering included Thomas & Nathaniel Shaw of New London and John McCurdy of Lyme.
-In the months before the British raid on New London and Groton, a New London privateer took Hannah in what is regarded as the largest prize taken by any American privateer during the war.
-Retribution was likely part of Gov. Clinton's (NY) motivation for Arnold's Raid, as the Hannah had carried many of his most cherished items.